Study Abroad Resources

 Ralph and Elizabeth Ebbott Study Abroad Scholarship

 This award, established by the generous support of Ralph and Elizabeth Ebbott, supports undergraduate accounting majors who study abroad through International Programs in the Wisconsin School of Business.
-The amount of the award has varied from year to year; in 2018-2019, semester awards were $2000 each and summer awards were $1,000 each.
+The award amounts range from $1,000 to $2,000.
 A limited number of awards will be made, and accounting majors must apply to be considered.

 Mary Beth Harrison Women in International Business Scholarship

 This award, established by the generous support of Mary Beth Harrison, supports female undergraduate business majors who study abroad through International Programs in the Wisconsin School of Business.
+Demonstrated financial need may be considered.
 Successful applicants may receive up to $1000.

 James C. Hickman Study Abroad Scholarship